6Joseph died, as did all his brothers and all that generation.

 15The king of Egypt spoke to the Hebrew midwives, of whom the name of the one was Shiphrah and the name of the other Puah,

 16and he said, “When you perform the duty of a midwife to the Hebrew women and see them on the birth stool, if it is a son, then you must kill him, but if it is a daughter, then she may live.”

 17But the midwives feared God and did not do what the king of Egypt commanded them, but saved the baby boys alive.

 18The king of Egypt called for the midwives and said to them, “Why have you done this, and let the male children live?”

 20So God dealt well with the midwives.
 And the people multiplied and grew very mighty.

-21It came to pass because the midwives feared God that he gave them families.
+21And because the midwives feared God, he gave them families.

 22Then Pharaoh commanded all his people, saying, “You must cast every son who is born into the river, but you are to let every daughter live.”